Aedrandt/CollegeWork/WebProg/README.md

 # PemWeb
-PemWeb stands for "Pemrogramman Web" which in english is known as Web Programming.
+PemWeb stands for "Pemrograman Web" which in english is known as Web Programming.

 PemWeb is one of a subject for my study.